Rosuav/KerbalSpaceModding/README.md

 TODO: Calculate horizontal velocity (ground speed)

+TODO: Hide the Circularize button if the maneuver tool isn't unlocked.
+It's not functional anyway without that.
+Ditto Autothrust.

+TODO: Disable the Autothrust button or change its text when there's no node.

 Depiction of velociraptor is taken from XKCD 135, made available under the terms of CC-BY-NC, original image found here: https://xkcd.com/135/